COVID-19 information on animal services

 Other animal businesses

-The Canine & Feline Sector Group (CFSG) of which the RSPCA is a lead member, in liaison with Defra, has produced guidance on pet businesses and COVID 19.
+The Canine and Feline Sector Group (CFSG) of which the RSPCA is a lead member, in liaison with Defra, has produced guidance on pet businesses and COVID-19.
 The guidance aims to set out what businesses should be operating, and how they should do so to limit risk around the virus.
 This covers commercial dog and cat boarding, home boarders, dog walkers, groomers, day care and breeding/selling of pets.

 Help and guidance for residents